Posh Compliance Posh Compliance

 What measures are in place to ensure the confidentiality of complaints and protect the identity of the complainant during an inquiry?

-To ensure the confidentiality of complaints and protect the identity of the complainant during an inquiry, organizations should take every measure possible to protect information, along with ensuring protection for witnesses and complainants against retaliation.
+To ensure the confidentiality of complaints and protect the identity of the complainant during an inquiry, organisations should take every measure possible to protect information, along with ensuring protection for witnesses and complainants against retaliation.
 Measures such as restricting the flow of information on a need-to-know basis, including the clause of confidentiality in the Sexual Harassment policy, and clear guidelines on how an employee should handle information about incidents from co-workers can be taken.
 However, it is important to understand that there is only a certain degree to which confidentiality can be maintained.

 What actions can an employer take after receiving a complaint of sexual harassment, and what are the penalties for non-compliance with the Act?